sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-If the user enabled mfa then you also need to enter the token or a recovery key.
+If the user enabled the mfa, then you also need to enter the token or a recovery key.

 :::: tabs#p